NPS Calculator for India

 Example calculation for the NPS pension calculator

 25 years of age, and invest

 ₹5000 per month in the NPS scheme.

-A reasonable estimate of the NPS interest rate is
+In the NPS calculation for India, a reasonable estimate of the NPS interest rate is

 10% (generally it varies between

 9% and 12%).